suurjaak/grepros/README.md

 Developed and tested under ROS1 Noetic and ROS2 Foxy, works in later ROS2 versions (Galactic, Humble, Iron, and likewise Rolling);
-_may_ work in earlier ROS1 versions.
+also works in the earlier ROS1 version Melodic (lacking MCAP and Parquet support).

 ### Using pip